-- The information which we, other organisations and fraud prevention agencies provide to the credit reference agencies about you and your financial associates may be supplied by credit reference agencies to other organisations and used by them to:-
+- The information which we, other organisations and fraud prevention agencies provide to the credit reference agencies about you and your financial associates may be supplied by credit reference agencies to other organisations and used by them to:

-- Verify your identity if you or your financial associate applies for other facilities including all types of insurance applications and claims.
+- Verify your identity if you or your financial associate applies for other facilities including all types of insurance applications and claims;

-- Make decisions on credit, credit related services and on motor, household, life and other insurance proposals and insurance claims, about you, your partner, other members of your household or your business.
+- Make decisions on credit, credit related services and on motor, household, life and other insurance proposals and insurance claims, about you, your partner, other members of your household or your business;

-- Trace your whereabouts and recover payment if you do not make payments that you owe.
+- Trace your whereabouts and recover payment if you do not make payments that you owe;

-- Conduct checks for the prevention and detection of crime including fraud and/or money laundering.
+- Conduct checks for the prevention and detection of crime including fraud and/or money laundering;

-- Manage your personal, your partners and/or business account (if you have one).
+- Manage your personal, your partner’s and/or business account (if you have one);

 - Undertake statistical analysis and system testing.

-You can contact the 3 agencies currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
+If you would like to find out more, you can contact the 3 agencies currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
 They will charge you a small statutory fee.

-CallCredit, Consumer Services Team, PO Box 491, Leeds, LS3 1WZ or call 0870 0601414 or log on to www.callcredit.co.uk
+- CallCredit, Consumer Services Team, PO Box 491, Leeds, LS3 1WZ or call 0870 0601414 or log on to www.callcredit.co.uk

-Equifax Ltd, Credit File Advice Centre, PO Box 1140, Bradford, BD1 5US or call 0844 335 0550 or log on to www.equifax.co.uk
+- Equifax Ltd., Customer Service Centre, PO Box 10036, Leicester, LE3 4FS or call 0800 014 2955 or log on to www.equifax.co.uk

-Experian Ltd, Consumer Help Service, PO Box 8000, Nottingham, NG80 7WF or call 0344 481 8000 or log-on to www.experian.co.uk
+- Experian Ltd., Consumer Help Service, PO Box 8000, Nottingham NG80 7WF or call 0344 481 8000 or log on to www.experian.co.uk.

-If you have been refused credit you can get advice from your local Trading Standards Department, Citizens Advice Bureau or Consumer Advice Centre and the agencies web sites.
-The Information Commissioner also produces a useful leaflet entitled Credit Explained.
-You can obtain a free copy on the Commissioners website or by telephoning 0870 600 8100.
+If you have been refused credit you can get advice from your local Trading Standards Department, Citizens Advice Bureau or Consumer Advice Centre and the agencies’ web sites.
+The Information Commissioner also produces a useful leaflet entitled ‘Credit Explained’.
+You can obtain a free copy on the Information Commissioner’s website or by telephoning 0870 600 8100.Fraud Prevention Agencies

 We have systems that protect our customers and ourselves against fraud and other crime.
-Customer information can be used to prevent crime and trace those responsible.
+Personal information can be used to prevent crime and trace those responsible.
 If false or inaccurate information is provided and fraud is identified, details will be passed to fraud prevention agencies.
 Law enforcement agencies may access and use this information.
 We and other organisations may also access and use this information to prevent fraud and money laundering, for example, when:

 - Checking details on applications for credit and credit related or other facilities